HayaaQutaishat/Articles-Application/README.md

 Django supports relational databases which allows us to establish relations between different models.
 In my project I used all three types of relational fields which Django supports: many-to-one, many-to-many and one-to-one.

 In some of my models I used @classmethod which is basically a method of a class having access to every attribute of the class it was called on.
 This method use cls, which should be the first argument of every class method.
 So a class method is a method that is bound to the class and not the object of the class.
-In my case I used it to create objects in my views.
+In my case I used it to create objects in my views, for example: creating a new comment object when the use add a new comment on any of the articles and save that object to the database, then rendering that new comment to the screen using Javascript Fetch method, as I will explain in the next paragraph.

 Additionally, I used javascript to the frontend and to create all the logic in this web application, also Javascript helped me make this web application pages more interactive and allows the screens to respond to clicks and keystrokes made by the user by using events and events handler.